Human Bomb: Andy Franklin

 Andy Franklin.
 Art by Daniel Acuña.

-Crisis Aftermath: The Battle For Blüdhaven #1, introduces a character named Andy Franklin, a former scientist who was caught in the blast that destroyed Blüdhaven and held in secret internment camps.
-In issue #2, he becomes the new Human Bomb.
-Andy is highly emotional, and is hurt deeply because his teammates refer to him as a freak because of his destructive powers.
+The series Crisis Aftermath: The Battle for Blüdhaven introduces Andy Franklin, a former scientist who was caught in the blast that destroyed Blüdhaven and held for experimentation in the secret internment camps in the remains of the city.
+In Uncle Sam & the Freedom Fighters #2, Uncle Sam remarks that a drop of Franklin's sweat would be sufficient to level Manhattan.
+Franklin is highly emotional, and is hurt deeply because his teammates refer to him as a freak because of his destructive powers.
 He has a higher sense of morality than his teammates, but has shown that he will use lethal force when he sees his friends hurt.
-Andy's condition requires him to take special medication developed by S.H.A.D.E., otherwise he will involuntarily explode.
+Franklin's condition requires him to take special medication developed by S.H.A.D.E., otherwise he will involuntarily explode.

 Michael Taylor

 In 2011, "The New 52" rebooted the DC universe.
 A four-issue mini-series helmed by Battle for Bludhaven creators Justin Gray and Jimmy Palmiotti introduces a new Human Bomb.
 Michael Taylor is an ex-Marine and veteran who uncovers a plot to use "human bombs" to destroy the United States.